Finally, I made it.

 It also lays claim to another weird first, the world’s largest carpet which is a title it stole from Oman when it opened.

-It is a must visit even if you only have a few hours on a layover although if you have a couple of days there are plenty of things to do in Abu Dhabi on a stopover.
+It is a must visit even if you only have a few hours on a layover although if you have a longer layover, or a day in the city, then you might want to book a local Abu Dhabi tour to maximise your sight-seeing time, as there is certainly more than the mosque to see here.

 The Mosque has very generous opening hours to the public as it is only closed for tourists on Friday from 9 am to 4:30 pm and during Ramadan, the opening times change.
 You can check current opening times here.